Ask a doctor about a prescription for ADRENALINE ETHYPHARM 1 mg/mL INJECTABLE SOLUTION

 Incompatibilities

-Adrenaline/epinephrine is quickly denatured by oxidising agents and alkalines, including sodium bicarbonate, halogens, nitrates, nitrites and iron, copper and zinc salts.
+Adrenaline/epinephrine is rapidly denatured by oxidizing agents and alkalines, including sodium bicarbonate, halogens, nitrates, nitrites, and salts of iron, copper, and zinc.

 Dilution

-For intravenous administration, Adrenaline Ethypharm should be diluted to a solution of 0.1 mg/ml (a 1:10 dilution of the contents of the ampoule) with sodium chloride 0.9% solution.
+For intravenous administration, Adrenalina Ethypharm should be diluted to a solution of 0.1 mg/ml (a 1:10 dilution of the ampoule content) with 0.9% sodium chloride.

 Anaphylaxis

-Do not administer Adrenaline Ethypharm 1mg/ml without dilution.
+Do not administer Adrenalina Ethypharm 1mg/ml intravenously without dilution.

-The IM route is generally preferred in the initial treatment of anaphylaxis, the IV route is generally more appropriate in the Intensive Care Unit or in the Emergency Department environment.
-Adrenaline Ethypharm 1mg/ml is not suitable for intravenous use.
-If adrenaline 0.1 mg/ml is not available, Adrenaline Ethypharm should be diluted to 0.1 mg/ml (1:10000) before intravenous use.
+The intramuscular route is generally preferred in the initial treatment of anaphylaxis; the intravenous route is generally more appropriate in the Intensive Care Unit or in the Emergency Department environment.
+Adrenalina Ethypharm 1mg/ml is not suitable for intravenous use.
+If adrenaline 0.1 mg/ml is not available, Adrenalina Ethypharm should be diluted to 0.1 mg/ml (1:10000) before intravenous use.
 The intravenous route for adrenaline injection should be used with extreme caution and is best reserved for specialists familiar with the intravenous use of adrenaline.

-The intramuscular route is the preferred route of administration for most people who need adrenaline treatment in case of acute anaphylaxis.
+The intramuscular route is the preferred route of administration for most people who need treatment with adrenaline in the event of acute anaphylaxis.

 The usual dose for adults is 0.5 mg (0.5 ml of adrenaline 1 mg/ml).
-If necessary, this dose may be repeated several times at intervals of 5 minutes, depending on blood pressure, pulse and respiratory function.
+If necessary, this dose may be repeated several times at 5-minute intervals depending on blood pressure, pulse, and respiratory function.

-No established dosage regimens are available for adrenaline injections in older patients.
-However, in these patients, adrenaline should be used with extreme caution, as they may be more prone to the adverse cardiovascular effects of adrenaline.
+There are no established dosage regimens for adrenaline injections in elderly patients.
+However, in these patients, adrenaline should be used with extreme caution, as they may be more prone to experiencing the adverse cardiovascular effects of adrenaline.

 Age | Dose |